-We call that invisible audiences.
-They're not small, nor strange.
-They're segments that exist and move money, but stay off the radar of traditional research because they organize around a pain, a code or a consumption pattern, not around a census variable.
+We call them invisible audiences.
+They aren't small and they aren't strange.
+They're segments that exist, that move real money, and that stay off the radar of traditional research because they organize around a pain, a code, or a consumption pattern—not a census variable.
+Audience segmentation that starts from the conversation finds them.
+Segmentation that starts from a spreadsheet never will.

 FIG 01 · READING THE CONVERSATION